Single Procurement Document (SPD)

 A set of standardised statements may help you to explain these requirements in a consistent format.

-What are standarised statements?
+What are standardised statements?

-Each standardised statement is aligned to a selection question in the SPD (Scotland).
-Buyers should select thse statements that are relevant to their procurement exercise and in some instances, you are able to adapt them.
-The full list of statements can found in the standarised statement document and an example is included below:
+Each standardised statement is aligned to a selection question in the SPD.
+You should select the statements that are relevant to your procurement exercise.
+In some instances, you are able to adapt them.

 The bidder should provide its (“general”) yearly turnover for the number of financial years specified in the relevant Contract Notice Bidders will be required to have a minimum “general” yearly turnover of £2m GBP for the last 2 years